Antrita/FIX_CODE/README.md

-# Simple FIX Simulator with Python and QuickFIX
+# FIX Simulator with Python and QuickFIX

 This repository contains a simple implementation of a FIX (Financial Information eXchange) simulator using Python and the QuickFIX library.
 The simulator is designed to demonstrate the basic functionality of a market maker application.